hawkinsw/QoOID/draft-olden-ippm-qoo.md

   * Bursts (X samples every Nth ms) - Specify X and N
   * Passive (observing traffic and therefore unevenly sampled)

+By requiring the report of these variables, we ensure that the network measurements can be analyzed for precision and confidence.

 # Describing Network Requirements
 This work builds upon the work already proposed in the Broadband Forum standard called Quality of Experience Delivered (QED/TR-452) {{TR-452.1}}.
 In essence, it describes network requirements as a list of percentile and latency requirement tuples.
 In  words: The network requirement for this app quality level/app/app category/SLA “at 4 Mbps, 90% of packets needs to arrive within 100 ms, 100% of packets needs to arrive within 200ms”.
 This list can be as simple as “100% of packets need to arrive within 200ms” or as long as you would like.
-For the sake of simplicity, the requirements percentiles must match one or more of the percentiles defined in the measurements,  i.e., one can set requirements at the [1,50,75,...] percentiles.
+For the sake of simplicity, the requirements percentiles must match one or more of the percentiles defined in the measurements,  i.e., one can set requirements at the  [0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th] percentiles.
 The last specified percentile marks the acceptable packet loss.
 I.e. if the 99th percentile is 100, and the 99.9th or 100th percentile is not, 1% packet loss (100-99) is inferred.

 Throughput or bandwidth requirements are yet to be mentioned, applications do of course have throughput requirements.
 With classical TCP and typical UDP flows, latency and packet loss would be enough, as they are bound to create some latency or packet loss when ramping up throughput if subsequently they become hindered by insufficient bandwidth.
 However, we cannot always rely on monitoring latency exclusively, as low bandwidth may give poor application outcomes without necessarily inducing a lot of latency.
 Therefore, the network requirements should include a minimum bandwidth requirement.